navy machinery repairman - mr rate

 Training and Career Path

-Like all other Navy enlisted personnel, MRs must successfully complete eight weeks of Navy Recruit Training, at the Recruit Training Command, Great Lakes (RTC Great Lakes).
+Like all other Navy enlisted personnel, MRs must successfully complete 10 weeks of Navy Recruit Training, at the Recruit Training Command, Great Lakes (RTC Great Lakes).

-The Machinery Repairman Navy A school is located in Great Lakes, Illinois.
+After Boot Camp, a Machinery Repairman will attend Engineering Common Core and A School, also located in Great Lakes, Illinois.

 Related ArticlePros and Cons Of Joining The Navy